GoogleChrome/developer.chrome.com/site/en/blog/fedcm-chrome-116-updates/index.md

 IdP sign-in status on the browser is "sign-in" but the IdP's accounts list endpoint returns no accounts.

-Assuming the IdP Sign-In Status API is called promptly, when FedCM is invoked:
+Assuming the IdP Sign-In Status API is called promptly, when FedCM is invoked, any of the following scenarios can occur:

 * If the browser doesn't know the user's sign-in status ("unknown"), the status is updated (either "sign-in" or "sign-out") depending on the IdP's response from the accounts list endpoint.
-A dynamic sign-in flow won't be triggered anyway.
+A dynamic sign-in flow won't be triggered.
 * If a user has signed in to the IdP on the browser ("sign-in"), and then explicitly signed out from the IdP ("sign-out"), the dynamic sign-in flow won't be triggered.